AdobeDocs/commerce-testing/src/pages/guide/integration/index.md

 ### Configure the framework for test environment

-The Magento 2 integration test framework comes with a configuration file template `dev/tests/integration/etc/install-config-mysql.php.dist`.
+The integration test framework comes with a configuration file template `dev/tests/integration/etc/install-config-mysql.php.dist`.

 Copy this file to